AElfProject/AElf/docs/tutorials/dapp/setup.md

 This command will create a **aelf-boilerplate** folder with the code inside it.

 ### Build and run

+TODO: should call scripts in vs code terminal to install protobuf and other required

 If not already done open vscode and open the **aelf-boilerplate**.